 Kenai National Wildlife Refuge

-The Kenai National Wildlife Refuge features a range of habitats; from treeless alpine and subalpine zones, home to mountain goats, Dall sheep, caribou and wolverine, to boreal forests in lower elevations where moose, wolves, black and brown bears and lynx reside.
-Breaking up the forest are numerous lakes and rivers, including the Kenai River whose king salmon fishery is world-renowned and reputed to support the largest genetic strain of the species anywhere.
+The Kenai National Wildlife Refuge features a range of habitats, from treeless alpine and subalpine zones home to mountain goats, Dall sheep, caribou, and wolverine, to boreal forests in lower elevations where moose, wolves, black and brown bears, and lynx reside.
+Breaking up the forest are numerous lakes and rivers, including the Kenai River and its world-renown king salmon fishery.
 The world's record for a sport-caught king, weighting 97.2 pounds, was pulled from the Kenai in 1985.

 The Kenai National Wildlife Refuge is comprised of a variety of ecosystems to support the diverse wildlife in the area: ice fields and glaciers, mountain tundra, lakes and wetlands, and rivers all play a critical role.
 Due to the vast and diverse bionetworks that comprise the refuge, the 2-million-acre wildlife preserve is often referred to as “Alaska in miniature.”

 Bounded to the east by Chugach National Forest, to the southeast by Kenai Fjords National Park, and to the south by Kachemak Bay State Park, the refuge was originally called the Kenai National Moose Range when President Franklin Roosevelt established the preserved in 1941 to protect the moose from market hunting.
 In 1980, the moose range was renamed and expanded, and today the Kenai National Wildlife Refuge is the most accessible refuge in Alaska and the most visited, drawing more than half a million visitors each year